deltachat/deltachat-desktop/docs/THEMES.md

 0. install the sass compiler via `npm i -g node-sass` (if it says that npm was not found, then you need to install nodejs first)

-1. Download all files starting with `_` from https://github.com/deltachat/deltachat-desktop/tree/master/themes and put them in a `./themes/` folder in your working directory (or alternativly download the folder to your working directory).
+1. Download all files starting with `_` from https://github.com/deltachat/deltachat-desktop/tree/master/themes and put them in a `./themes/` folder in your working directory (or alternatively download the folder to your working directory).

 2. copy the light or dark theme and save it to your user deltachat folder `DeltaChat/custom-themes/my_theme.scss`